IPL Final 2023: Shubman Gill in red-hot form for Gujarat Titans as they face MS Dhoni's Chennai Super Kings

 A 38-ball 42, which ended when Gill skewed a short ball from Deepak Chahar to deep square leg, is the only time in his last four innings he has not reached three figures.

-Watch the IPL final between Chennai Super Kings and Gujarat Titans live on Sky Sports Cricket on Sunday.
-Coverage begins at 2.50pm ahead of the first ball at 3pm.
+Watch the IPL final between Chennai Super Kings and Gujarat Titans live on Sky Sports Cricket on Monday.
+Coverage begins at 3pm.